Overview

 a real image can be projected on a screen but a virtual image cannot.

-- Use a hinge question where students decide whether a given lens is converging or diverging from
+- Use a hinge question where you decide whether a given lens is converging or diverging from

 the path of parallel rays.